remkoj/content-cloud-webhooks/README.md

 Once a `Webhook` has succeeded (the last `WebhookAttempt` in its `History` was successful), it will never execute again.
 Future content operations on the same content object will create a new `Webhook` object.

-### IWebhookRouter

-This calls all registered `IWebhookRoutingProfiles` serially.
-It returns the first one that returns something other than `null`, or `null` if none of them do.

 ### IWebhookFactoryProfile

 The interface contains one method: `Process` which returns a `List<Webhook>` or `null`.